marckol/class/README.md

 ## Getters and Setters

   - Each property has a getter.
 If it's not defined in the methods, it's automatically created.
 If the property is a boolean, the name of the getter starts with 'is'.Otherwise, it starts with 'get'.
   - Each property (not read-only) has a setter with name starting with 'set'.
 If it's not defined in the methods, it's automatically created.
+When automatically created, the setter returns the object to allow method or field chaining.

 ## Syntax